 There really is a sixth sense: it’s called proprioception.
 It is the sense of position and movement.
-It is produced by nerves in our muscles and connective tissues.
-Without proprioception, you couldn’t stand up.
-You couldn’t so much as scratch your nose, because you wouldn’t be able to find it.
+It is produced by nerves in our connective tissues (ligaments, bone, fascia) and our 300-or-so muscles.

 It’s like asking a fish what water feels like.
-We can’t know, because we cannot shut it off and it doesn’t change intensity the way sights or sounds do.
+We can’t know what proprioception feels like, because we cannot shut it off and it doesn’t change intensity the way sights or sounds do.

-She continues to feel the loss of proprioception, that her body is dead, not-real, not-hers … She can find no words for this state, and can only use analogies derived from other senses … .”
+She continues to feel the loss of proprioception, that her body is dead, not-real, not-hers … She can find no words for this state, and can only use analogies derived from other senses … .